GXJ20/nzhou26/README.md

                         Ratio of the particles to be dropped -c, --continue        continue inference from current tmp files
 ```
-Inference your particles
+Segment your particles and drop 30% of them that have the lowest ETS score.
 ```
-python segParticles.py --infer /path/to/your/particles.star --raw_data /path/to/your/raw/
+python segParticles.py -i /path/to/your/particles.star -r /path/to/your/raw/ -d 0.3
 ```
+After this inference, a new star file will be generated in the same folder as your input star file.
 ## Train
 There are some base pre-trained models from tensorflow application that can be directly used as down stack for the U-Net model.
 ```